Optimising the relative entropy under semidefinite constraints

 Within the last four decades the field of quantum cryptography has undertaken a massive evolution.
-Originating from theoretical considerations by Bennet and Brassard in 1984 \cite{bennett2014quantum} we are now in a world where technologies like QKD systems and Quantum random number generators are on the edge of being a marked ready reality.
-Moreover, there is an ongoing flow \cite{pirandola2020advances,Nadlinger_2022,Zhang_2022} of demonstrator setups and proof-of-principle experiments within the academic realm that bears a cornucopia of cryptographic quantum technologies that may reach a next stage in a not too far future.
+Originating from theoretical considerations by Bennet and Brassard in 1984 \cite{Bennett2014} we are now in a world where technologies like QKD systems and Quantum random number generators are on the edge of being a marked ready reality.
+Moreover, there is an ongoing flow (see e.g. \cite{Nadlinger_2022,Zhang_2022} and references therein) of demonstrator setups and proof-of-principle experiments within the academic realm that bears a cornucopia of cryptographic quantum technologies that may reach a next stage in a not too far future.

 Despite these gigantic leaps on the technological side, we have to constitute that the theoretical security analysis of quantum cryptographic systems is still in a process of catching up with these developments.
 To the best of our knowledge, there are yet no commercial devices with a fully comprehensive, openly accessible, and by the community verified security proof.
-Nevertheless, theory research has taken the essential steps in providing the building blocks for a framework that allows to do this \cite{renner2006security, Portmann_2022}.
-Most notably, the development of the entropy accumulation theorem \cite{eat1,eat2,eat3,eat4} and comparable techniques \cite{postselection}, allow us to deduce reliable guarantees on an $\varepsilon$-secure extractable finite key in the context of general quantum attacks requiring only bounds on a single shot scenario as input.
+Nevertheless, theory research has taken the essential steps in providing the building blocks for a framework that allows to do this \cite{RENNER2008}.
+Most notably, the development of the entropy accumulation theorem \cite{Dupuis2020,Metger2022} and comparable techniques \cite{Christandl2009}, allow us to deduce reliable guarantees on an $\varepsilon$-secure extractable finite key in the context of general quantum attacks requiring only bounds on an asymptotic quantity such as the conditional von Neumann entropy as input.